codingPhuc/obsidian_git_computer_network/Email protocols Email (SMTP, POP, POP3, IMAP, HTTP).md

 meaning that if one computer want to download your email in the email server using pop , the email will be remove from the server without leaving a copy , so if another computer wanted to download the same email it will not be downloaded
 ## Imap
-imap allow you to view your email , that on the server from multiple devices imap caches local copies of the email onto all of your devices meaning that if you want to view your email in a different computer you imap can synchronized it with the other compute
+imap allow you to view your email , that on the server from multiple devices imap caches local copies of the email onto all of your devices meaning that if you want to view your email in a different computer you imap can synchronized it with the other computer so every computer phone or devieces you have will be synch with all computer